 Will I be on my own?

-Your tutor will be available throughout the module and you will have online access to other students through Moodle, a learning management system, with chat rooms and forums on the material.
+Your tutor will be available throughout the module.
 You might also decide to take the module at the same time as another local Administrator so you can share your experiences.

 Why have St John’s and UCAN prepared this material?

 - To enable you come to a clear understanding of the role, opportunities and challenges of this understated subject.

 - To help you improve your business capability and performance in a number of skill areas relevant to your work.